A history of doping in sport and the anti-doping movement in New Zealand

 In February 2011, Michael Heron, an Auckland based lawyer, became chair of Drug Free Sport NZ.
 He was replaced in 2013 by High Court Judge, Justice Warrick Gendall.

-In 2015, a revised Anti-Doping Code will come into force which will see two new anti-doping rule violations introduced along with tougher sanctions for real cheats.
+In 2015, a revised Anti-Doping Code came into force which saw two new anti-doping rule violations introduced along with tougher sanctions for real cheats.